amith-mathew-titus/S8_PROJECT_REPORT_TEMPLATE_LATEX/README.md

 ## Usage

 1. Clone or download the repository.
+2. Extract the file.
+3. Open the folder in a TeX editor.
-2. Modify the `Edit_this.tex` file for project-specific details.
+4. Modify the `Edit_this.tex` file for project-specific details.
-3. Modify the files under `main_pages/`, which contains the content of the project (Abbreviations, Abstract, Chapters).
+5. Modify the files under `main_pages/`, which contains the content of the project (Abbreviations, Abstract, Chapters).
-4. Update the `refbib.bib` file with your references.
+6. Update the `refbib.bib` file with your references.
-5. Compile the LaTeX file using a LaTeX editor or online platforms like Overleaf.
+7. Compile the LaTeX file using a LaTeX editor or online platforms like Overleaf.

 ## Structure